There's always next year in sports, and the grid for the 2025 Formula One season is almost set amid a flurry of activity.

 2024: Max Verstappen, Sergio Perez

-Three-time reigning world champion Max Verstappen is in it for the long haul, saying he will honour his contract with Red Bull to 2028.
+Three-time reigning world champion Max Verstappen is in it for the long haul, having said he will honour his contract with Red Bull to 2028.

 SAUBER